12954 - Biostatistics Modulübersicht

 • Principal component analysis (PCA)

-• Non metric multidimensional analysis (NMDS)
+• Non-metric multidimensional scaling (NMDS)

 • Redundancy analysis (RDA)

-• Canonical Correspondence Analysis (CCA)
+• Canonical correspondence analysis (CCA)

 Part "Representation of results: graphs and tables"

-Part "Introduction to R program"
+Part "Introduction to R"

-• Comprehensive introduction to the essentials of R.
+• Comprehensive introduction to the essentials of R

-• Programing in R language: syntax parsing, evaluation, object-oriented programming, accessing R packages, writing R functions, debugging, profiling R code, and organizing and commenting R code presenting the content of scientific studies.
+• Programing in R language: syntax parsing, evaluation, object-oriented programming, accessing R packages, writing R functions, debugging, profiling R code, and organizing and commenting R code presenting the content of scientific studies

-Recommended Prerequisites:
+Recommended Prerequisites:None

 Mandatory Prerequisites:None